In this article

-It is no surprise that college can be an expensive but worthwhile investment.
+It is no surprise that college can be expensive, but it is a worthwhile investment.
 When thinking about post-secondary education, many think solely of tuition costs; however, the total cost of college is more than just tuition and fees; it includes room and board, transportation costs, school supplies, and several other expenses.
+Educating yourself on college costs will better prepare you for what's ahead.

 This is how much college costs: